 Summer 2020 Law Clerks

-Michigan Advocacy Program (MAP) is seeking applicants for the position of Summer Law Clerk in all of our offices:
+Michigan Advocacy Program (MAP) is seeking applicants for the position of Summer Law Clerk in some of our offices:

 - Legal Services of South Central Michigan (LSSCM): LSSCM provides civil legal representation to low income persons, with an emphasis on homelessness prevention, domestic violence prevention, and access to needs-based governmental benefits.
 LSSCM has offices in Ypsilanti, Battle Creek, Jackson, Lansing, and Monroe. www.lsscm.org